Environment variables

 ---|---|---|

-GATEWAY_CLUSTER_ID | A unique identifier for a given Gateway cluster, this is used to establish Gateway cluster membership for load balancing. | gateway |
+GATEWAY_CLUSTER_ID | A unique identifier for a given Gateway cluster, used to establish Gateway cluster membership for load balancing. | gateway |

 GATEWAY_FEATURE_FLAGS_INTERNAL_LOAD_BALANCING | Whether to use Conduktor Gateway's internal load balancer to balance connections between Gateway instances. | true |

-GATEWAY_RACK_ID | Similar as broker.rack . |
+GATEWAY_RACK_ID | Similar to broker.rack . |

 HTTP API